MorganBergen/JavaScript/src/3-types-values-variables/README.md

    - symbols

 2. object data types

    > An object is a mutable data type and is a member of the type <object> is a collection of properties where each property has a name and a value, either a primative value, or another object.

-object data types

-- global objects
+   - global object types
-- ordinary objects
+   - ordinary object types
-- Array objects
+   - Arrays
-- Set objects
+   - Sets
-- Map objects
+   - Map
-- Typed arrays
-- RegExp type
+   - RegExp
-- Date type
+   - Date
-- Error type
+   - Error
-- Function Type
+   - Function
-- Class type
+   - Class

 3. Memory Management